Your questions answered

 What powers do private strata, body corporates or owner corporations have to close common property and communal facilities?

-Under the current health directions, a person who owns, controls or operates a physical recreation facility in metropolitan Melbourne and Mitchell Shire must not operate that facility.
+Under the current health directions, a person who owns, controls or operates a physical recreation facility must not operate that facility.
 This includes indoor recreations such as common property gyms, saunas spas and in residential properties.

-Common property swimming pools in multi-dwelling apartments in metropolitan Melbourne and Mitchell Shire must remain closed.
+Common property swimming pools in multi-dwelling apartments must remain closed.
 Private swimming pools only apply to single family residences.

 What does the ‘four-square metre’ rule mean?